The Hills Have Eyes (1977 film): Plot

-The Carter family is traveling on vacation towing a trailer en route to San Diego.
+The Carter family is traveling on vacation towing a trailer en route to Los Angeles.
 Parents Bob and Ethel are driving, accompanied by their children Bobby, Brenda, eldest daughter Lynne, Lynne's husband Doug, Lynne and Doug's baby daughter Catherine (Katy), and the family's dogs, Beauty and Beast.

-In Nevada, they stop at Fred's Oasis for fuel, where Fred reminds them to stay on the main road as they leave.
-One of the dogs runs off and gets into the shop, leading Lynne into Fred’s home, where she notices stolen goods.
-At the last minute, Fred recommends going through the hills by taking a left a few miles up for a more scenic route.

-The Carters decide to take the scenic route, but due to hidden spikes on the road, their tires pop, causing them to skid off the road and crash.
 The dogs are on alert, becoming anxious and barking at the hills.
 Beauty then runs off.
 Chasing after her, Bobby finds her mutilated body.
 Frightened, he runs, falls, and knocks himself unconscious.

 Bob walks back to Fred's Oasis to get help.
 As night falls, he finds Fred, who tells him about his son Jupiter.
 As a child, Jupiter killed the family's livestock and later murdered his sister.
 Fred attacked Jupiter with a tire iron and left him in the hills to die.
 However, Jupiter survived and had children with a depraved, alcoholic prostitute known as Mama.
 Together, they had three sons – Mars, Pluto, and Mercury – and an abused daughter, Ruby.
 The family led by "Papa Jupiter" survives by cannibalizing travelers and stealing supplies.
 Papa Jupiter suddenly crashes through a window, kills Fred with a tire iron, takes Bob prisoner, and crucifies him.